SigBaldi/SigBaldi/README.md

 ### Hi, I'm Daniele
-I'm a Software Engineering Manager with 2 decades of technical background in Fullstack, Frontend, JavaScript, and Typescript technologies.
+I'm a Lead Engineer with 2 decades of technical background in Fullstack, Frontend, JavaScript, and Typescript technologies.